-As set forth in the text of the Proclamations themselves, the area set aside for PRIMNM is the "smallest area compatible with the proper care and management of the objects to be protected," but this inquiry indicates a fundamental misapprehension of the purpose and history of the Antiquities Act.
+As set forth in the text of the Presidential Proclamations themselves, the area set aside for Papahānaumokuākea is the "smallest area compatible with the proper care and management of the objects to be protected,"35 but this inquiry indicates a fundamental misapprehension of the purpose and history of the Antiquities Act.

-By use of the term "original objectives," the EO suggests that there has been a change in the objectives of the Act over time, but that is not true.
+The assumption behind the use of the term "original objectives" suggests that there has been a change in the objectives of the Act over time, but that is not true.
 Nor is it true that the "original objectives" were limited to protecting small areas, as some have argued and as the review of all monuments of more than 100,000 acres suggests.
-On April 25, 2017 you stated that the average size of monuments designated in the early years of the Act was 442 acres, but that, too, is incorrect.27
+On April 25, 2017, you stated that the average size of monuments designated in the early years of the Act was 442 acres, but that too is incorrect.36

 The Antiquities Act was, from its inception, intended by Congress to include large areas having historic or scientific interest as well as small areas around archeological ruins.
 President Theodore Roosevelt, who you lauded at your press conference, designated monuments of 818,000 acres (1908, Grand Canyon) and 640,000 (1909, Mount Olympus).
-The Supreme Court upheld the Grand Canyon designation in 1920.28 Every court to have considered the issue since has agreed that the Act was intended to protect not just archeological "objects," but large natural areas having historic or scientific interest.29 For example, in Cappaert v.
-United States, 426 U.S. 128 (1976), the Supreme Court found that a pool of water and the fish that live there are such objects.30 The Court of Appeals for the District of Columbia rejected an argument that Giant Sequoia National Monument was a
+The Supreme Court upheld the Grand Canyon designation in 1920.37 Every court to have considered the issue since has agreed that the Act was intended to protect not just archeological "objects," but large natural areas having historic or scientific interest.38 For example, in Cappaert v.
+United States, 426 U.S. 128 (1976), the Supreme Court found that a pool of water and the fish which live there are such objects.39 The Court of Appeals for the District of Columbia rejected an argument that Giant Sequoia National Monument was a violation of the Antiquities Act because it included supposedly non-qualifying objects, explaining that "such items as ecosystems and scenic vistas ... did not contravene the terms of the statute."

-26 Proclamation No. 8336, 74 Fed.
-Reg. at 1567; Proclamation No. 9173, 79 Fed.
-Reg. at 58,647.
+35 Proclamation 8031, 71 Fed.
+Reg. at 36443-44; Proclamation 9478, 81 Fed.
+Reg. at 60230.

-27 Press Briefing by Secretary of Interior Ryan Zinke to Review the Designations Under the Antiquities Act, Office of the Press Secretary, (Apr.
+36 Press Briefing by Secretary of Interior Ryan Zinke to Review the Designations Under the Antiquities Act, Office of the Press Secretary, (Apr.
 25, 2017).

-28 Cameron v.
-United States, 252 U.S. 459 (1920).
+37 Cameron v United States, 252 U.S. 459 (1920).

-29 See, e.g., Caeppert v United States, 426 U.S. 128 (1976); Mountain States Legal Found. v.
-Bush, 306 F. 3d 1132 (D.C.
+38 See, e.g., Caeppert v United States, 426 U.S. 128 (1976); Mountain States Legal Found. v Bush, 306 F. 3d 1132 (D.C.
 Cir.
 2002).

-30 Caeppert, 426 U.S. at 141-42.
+39 Caeppert, 426 U.S. at 141-42.